Ste. Genevieve Academy: Acquisition of the school

-March 6, 1849 the Missouri Legislature created an act to incorporate the Trustees of the Ste.
+On March 6, 1849 the Missouri legislature created an act to incorporate the Trustees of the Ste.
 Genevieve Academy.
-It is known that General Firmin A. Rozier, who had recently received his inheritance from his father, was actively pursuing the reopening of the Old Academy.
-General Rozier had also just completed the building of the Plank Road from Ironton to the Ste.
+Firmin A. Rozier, who had recently received his inheritance from his father, was actively pursuing the reopening of the old academy.
+Rozier had also just completed the building of the Plank Road from Ironton to the Ste.
 Genevieve Levee.
 This wooden causeway enabled ox carts to travel easily across country from Ironton with their immensely heavy cargos of lead bound for the Port of Ste.
 Genevieve.

-"The General" was obviously interested in personally acquiring the Old Academy and starting a school of his own design.
-On February 17, 1853, we find yet another act from the Missouri Legislature.
-This act repeals the Act of Incorporation of 1849.
-The only difference between the two acts is that the 1853 act clearly defines how the Trustees must compose a deed of conveyance for the sale of real estate.
-Thus, the passing of this act cleared the path for General Firmin A. Rozier to acquire the Old Academy as his personal property.

-The Trustees, on March 30, 1853, conveyed the deed to the Old Academy to General Firmin A. Rozier in exchange for his pledge to maintain a school on the premises for ten years and to admit, free of charge, fifty poor children for one year each, over a three-year period.
+"The General" was interested in personally acquiring the old academy and starting a school of his own design.
+On February 17, 1853, the Missouri Legislature enacted a law that repealed the Act of Incorporation of 1849.
+The 1853 act delineated how the trustees must compose a deed of conveyance for the sale of real estate.
+This cleared the path for Rozier to acquire the old academy as his personal property.
+On March 30, 1853, the trustees, conveyed the deed to the old academy to Rozier in exchange for his pledge to maintain a school on the premises for ten years and to admit, free of charge, 50 poor children for one year each, over a three-year period.

-Two days later on April 2, 1853 Rozier signed a construction contract to add a 50 ft. by 25 ft. two-story brick addition to the Old Academy.
+Two days later on April 2, 1853, Rozier signed a construction contract to add a 50 ft. by 25 ft. two-story brick addition to the old academy.
 The contract was given to John Troll, Joseph Jokurst, and Charles Jokurst.
-It called for the entire work to be completed by September 1, 1853 for a sum of $1,025.
+It called for the work to be completed by September 1, 1853, for a sum of $1,025.